 "We get the deep emotional bonds we form with cats and dogs, but what’s going on with people who choose exotic and often risky animals as pets?
 Do exotic and dangerous animals offer a unique emotional connection?
 Something we can’t get from other humans or traditional pets?"

 I have some better questions.
 Why are "traditional" pets the only acceptable pets to have?
 Why is every non-dog and cat animal presumed to be "risky"?
 Why does the writer feel that only two species can offer a "deep emotional bond" and why does everyone need to keep a pet for this vaguely-described purpose?

 These questions will never be answered.
 You can expect a similar ludicrous approach to the subject of exotic pet ownership in Young’s failure of a documentary.

-This documentary is just one among many false media reports; a by-product of a cultural delusion against the ‘strange and unusual’ when it pertains to animals.
+This documentary is just one among many false media reports and a by-product of a cultural delusion against the "strange and unusual" when it pertains to animals.
 The same reason there are idiots that kill every snake they see.